 Today, we want to talk about Florida dental malpractice laws and how they could affect you.
-We want you to know what to do it a dentist fails to meet the necessary standard of care and treatment when you visit.
+We want you to know what to do if a dentist fails to meet the necessary standard of care and treatment when you visit.

 Dentists who actively practice are legally bound to comply with the industry standards of care when treating patients.
-Standard of care in dentistry is established by determining the level of care that would be administered by another similarly trained dentist under a similar set of circumstances.
+The Standard of care in dentistry is established by determining the level of care that would be administered by another similarly trained dentist under a similar set of circumstances.

 The most common dental mistakes include:

 - Misdiagnosing a dental condition

 - Infections caused by dirty or unsterilized equipment or negligent care

 - Mistakes while administering anesthesia, including wrongful death